vophuongthuy/vophoungthuy.github.io/index.md

 <section class="alt-color">
   {% include sections/sec-front-md.html %}
   <p class="text-justify" style="margin: 0;" markdown="1">
   I am **Thuy**, a Mathematician and a Math teacher.
-My research focuses on the field of random graphs, in particular, the exploration process in random networks.
-I am also interested in the estimation problem for some models applied in Biology and Sociology.
+My research focuses on the field of random graphs, in particular, random networks with applications in Statistics.
+I am also interested in the probabilistic models, deep learning networks for the study of Epidemic and Biology.
   </p>
   {% include sections/sec-back.html %}
 </section>